April 17, 2022

 Before starting the long road walk, I paused in the lobby to chat with other hikers and headed out across town around 9 AM.
 It was a chilly morning, but I knew it would quickly become a warm high desert day.
 My pack was heavy with four days of food, but water sources looked good, so I only carried a liter as I headed towards Anaconda Spring.

 The trail traveled across town, and past the RV park, before taking a left onto a short paved road which quickly turned into a well-used dirt road.
-Skies were blue, birds were singing, and I gazed out over fields of yellow grass and desert oak as I began climbing towards the hills in the distance.
+Skies were blue, birds were singing, and I gazed out over fields of yellow grass and desert oak as I began climbing toward the hills in the distance.

 The long road walk to Temporal Gulch TH was where the new section of AZT intersected with the old AZT through Patagonia.
 Since this hike in March, Guthook has been updated for the new section.
 The new section travels across Route 82, about 4.5 miles north of Patagonia, before traveling up into the hills and dropping back to Temporal Gulch.